 Acute diarrhea often is a symptom that an overabundance of bacteria has accumulated inside the small intestine of the cat.
 While a few bacterial infections might clear up by themselves in around a weeks’ time, keep a close eye out and take immediate action if you need to.
 Additional infections will just resolve with suitable medicine and offering the anti-viral medications on time is critical.

 A cat with diarrhea also is an intestinal parasite symptom.
 Internal parasites get transmitted to a cat's intestinal tract and body through contaminated sources of food and water.
-As diarrhea is an intestinal parasitic infestation symptom it typically is acute and oftentimes short lasting, yet the damage may be very serious if not appropriately treated.
+As diarrhea is an intestinal parasitic infestation symptom it typically is acute and oftentimes short-lasting, yet the damage may be very serious if not appropriately treated.
 It’s vital to be aware of whether your pet is at risk for the contraction of parasites there are available preventative steps.
-The symptoms, unfortunately, of internal parasites, which includes anemia, vomiting, and weakness all make the pet more vulnerable to contracting additional infections.
+The symptoms, unfortunately, of internal parasites, which include anemia, vomiting, and weakness, all make the pet more vulnerable to contracting additional infections.

 Internal parasites involve:

 Inflammatory Bowel Disease